-John Mayer is well known and respected for being a high level guitarist, with a tremendous amount of technical ability on the instrument.
-But he also combines that with good songwriting sensibilities and his empowering and moving voice to create world-class music that is worth anyone’s time becoming familiar with.
+John Mayer is well known and respected for being a high-level guitarist with a tremendous amount of technical ability on the instrument.
+But he also combines that with good songwriting sensibilities and his empowering and moving voice to create world-class music that is worth anyone’s time to learn.

 A Thousand Years by Christina Perri

 Click Here for tab for A Thousand Years by Christina Perri